“Do you understand that the shower pipe is leaking,” Dawn says to Ray, through the bathroom door. “How can you not be

 “So by being the youngest I was getting a good education but was also very gullible.
 It became -- imperative -- for me to think like they did, at least long enough to articulate it, because Melvin kept talking less candidly with me.
 And it felt like it had nothing to do with me.
 Like I knew it in my bones.
 And then it turned out to have to do with skin color … like all along … even before I met Melvin I mean.

 “It was sly, like he had done it before.
 Got to the point where we hardly said anything at all.
 I had never met anyone who could do that before.
 I mean I knew I could do it, but I really didn’t become capable of it until I experienced him doing it to me.

 “I don’t like getting old, I just become a worse and worse person as I find out more about the people around me and how -- they‘ve -- set up – human life.

 “Like in those video games -- It was like I was a magician -- as if everyone was a magician and I happened to be a white magician growing up -- it was like I got to the point where I realized I happened to know more black magic than I did white magic.
 It took me a long time to figure out white people, since they had never claimed me: racism isn't about skin color, it's about culture.
 You ever hear a politician cryptically talking about values … Brown skin doesn't make you black, being raised by blacks makes you black.
 And the word nigger refers to any man who is a poser.
 A no-gooder.
 Period.”

 She looks speechless.
 She sits up.

-She slowly leans back, then sighs, “So you were a talker all along,” she says with a soft smile.
+She slowly leans back, then sighs, “So you were a talker all along,” with a soft smile.